Farmersville, California: Early settlement

+Early commercial development

-In 1866 two entrepreneurs, John Crowley and his brother-in-law Merrill Jasper opened a large general store in Farmersville.
-They wanted to capture the sales of residents from the east side of the county, on their way to Visalia to get their mail.
-Unfortunately, they were not successful.
-In 1868 their nephew and also store manager Thomas J. Brundage, purchased the business.
-During this time the application for a post office and the name of the town were finally approved by the US Government.
-The store now became much more successful and eastern residents began to stop and pick up their mail.
-Mr. Brundage also had a lumber yard across the street from the general store.
-Oxen would pull the lumber shipment from the Sierra hills.
-Just east of the Brundage General Store was the Brown Hotel.
-It was constructed in 1870 for Edward Balaam and was later purchased by Charles Brown.
-The hotel was two stories and served meals to passengers during the horse changeover for the Overland Stage.
-Brown also owned the livery stable.
-The location of the Brundage General Merchandise store and the Brown Hotel is near what is now Sam's Foods Supermarket (old Nickel's Payless store), commemorated by a historic granite marker in the parking lot.
+In 1866 the Visalia Delta Newspaper reports of the new village being newly named "Farmersville".
+Having a respectable store, a doctor, drug store, blacksmith and bar.
+In this year entrepreneurs John Crowley and his brother-in-law Merrill Jasper opened the large general store in Farmersville to capture trade from residents on the east side of the county traveling to Visalia.
+The venture had limited success.
+In 1868, their nephew and store manager Thomas J. Brundage purchased the family business.
+During this period, the application for a post office and the town name were approved by the US government, and the store became much more successful as eastern residents began stopping to collect their mail.

+Brundage also operated a lumber yard across the street from the general store, with oxen hauling lumber down from the Sierra hills.
+Just east of the Brundage General Store stood the Brown Hotel, constructed in 1870 for Edward Balaam and later purchased by Charles Brown.
+The two-story hotel served meals to passengers during horse changeovers for the Overland Stage; Brown also owned the adjacent livery stable.
+The site of the Brundage General Merchandise store and the Brown Hotel is near what is now Sam's Foods Supermarket (formerly Nickel's Payless), commemorated by a historic granite marker in the parking lot.

+Destructive fire

-There was a large fire in 1910 that hit the corner of Visalia Rd and Farmersville Blvd.
-The Brundage General store received fire damage.
-The fire also burned a couple of other businesses and buildings and scorched the Methodist Church.
-This old wooden store was torn down sometime in the 1920's.
-It was replaced with a Trading Post, it burned down in 1951 and replaced with a Texaco Gas Station, which later became a Beacon Gas station.
-Today it is an empty lot.
+A large fire in 1910 struck the corner of Visalia Road and Farmersville Boulevard, damaging the Brundage General Store, several other businesses, and scorching the Methodist Church.
+The old wooden store was later torn down and replaced with a Trading Post, which burned down in 1951 and was subsequently replaced by a Texaco station, later converted to a Beacon station.
+Today the site is an empty lot.

-In 1910 Thomas J. Brundage's son, Oscar G. Brundage, who took over the general store decided to build an additional store, this time made of brick.
-It was completed in December 1910.
-He continued working in the stores at least until the late 1920s.
-Later it became Dixon's Grocery Store, owned by Floyd Dixon.
-After that, it became Ryan's Grocery Store.
-In the 1940s it became a bar called the Frontier Club.
-It was finally destroyed in a fire in the 1960s.
-It sat on the Southeast corner of Visalia Rd and Farmersville Blvd, where Rainbow's Drive In sits today.
+Also in 1910, Thomas J. Brundage's son Oscar G. Brundage, who had taken over the general store, completed construction of a brick store in December of that year.
+He continued operating it into the late 1920s.
+The brick building later became Dixon's Grocery Store, owned by Floyd Dixon, then Ryan's Grocery Store, and in the 1940s became a bar called the Frontier Club.
+It was destroyed by fire in the 1960s.
+It stood on the southeast corner of Visalia Road and Farmersville Boulevard, where Rainbow's Drive In stands today.